 The early siting decisions for the project has the potential to adversely impact Treaty and Aboriginal rights, and accordingly, SaskPower has a duty to consult and accommodate potentially impacted First Nations and Métis communities.
 This consultation will focus on how rights are exercised in the study areas so that project siting decisions can avoid or mitigate any potential adverse impacts.
 We have contacted First Nations and Métis locals who are located near or are known to exercise rights in and around the study areas.
-Additional communities could be scoped in moving forward, if their hunting, fishing, or trapping rights could be at risk due to this project.
+Additional communities could be scoped in moving forward, if their Aboriginal or Treaty rights could be adversely impacted by the siting decision associated with this project.